callumvidler/VolumetricPrinting/README.md

 # VolumetricPrinting
-Matlab code for volumetric printing project
+Matlab code for volumetric printing project December 2019
 ## Getting Started
 This repository includes the matlab files required to run the volumetric printing software.
 To run the software, set the work directory to the current folder and open Application.mlapp